-The Trustees and Fund Managers have agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (45%), equities and structured investments (45%), and property (10%) that is designed to achieve these objectives.
+The Trustees and Fund Managers had previously agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (45%), equities and structured investments (45%), and property (10%) that is designed to achieve these objectives although these percentages are to be reviewed in the near future.
 In the absence of a suitable standard benchmark that equates to the requirements of the Corporation, the Trustees and Fund Managers have formulated a specialist benchmark against which the performance of the fund is to be monitored.
-The income yield achieved on the Corporation's portfolio of investments was 3.1% against a target of 3.5%, and the total return achieved was -4.0% against the benchmark of -4.3%.
+The income yield achieved on the Corporation's portfolio of investments was 3.1% against a target of 3.5%, and the total return achieved was 14.0% against the benchmark of 15.6%.
 Your attention is drawn to the financial review.